Skip to main content

 The Chinese Institute of Certified Public Accountants (CICPA)

-CICPA was established in 1988 in accordance with the Law of the People’s Republic of China on Certified Public Accountants (CPAs).
-CICPA is the national professional accountancy organization with headquarters in Beijing that oversees all local CPA institutes throughout the country.
-The CICPA operates under the supervision of the Ministry of Finance (MoF).
+The Chinese Institute of Certified Public Accountants (CICPA) was established in 1988 in accordance with the Law of the People’s Republic of China on Certified Public Accountants.
+CICPA is the national professional accountancy organization headquartered in Beijing and oversees the local and provincial CPA institutes throughout the country.
+It operates under the supervision of the Ministry of Finance (MoF).

-A complete list of CICPA’s responsibilities may be found in its Charter.
-Its responsibilities as specifically related to the regulation of the accountancy profession are to: (i) establish ethical and professional standards for CPAs and monitor implementation; (iv) administer the National Unified CPA examinations; (v) perform quality assurance reviews; (vi) organize the continuing professional development programming; (vii) investigate and discipline (I&D) members for non-compliance with standards and breaches of professional conduct where necessary; (viii) approve applications for CICPA membership and provide guidance to local CPA institutes on membership registrations and (ix) represent the profession in various settings.
+CICPA’s responsibilities in relation to the regulation of the profession include establishing ethical and professional standards for certified public accountants, administering the National Unified CPA Examination, conducting quality assurance reviews, organizing continuing professional development programs, investigating and disciplining members for non-compliance with professional standards and conduct requirements, approving membership applications, and providing guidance to local CPA institutes on registration and professional oversight matters.

 Adoption of International Standards